JOwen-ster/ASM_AutoGenerator/README.md

 gh repo clone JOwen-ster/Discord.py-Bot-TEMPLATE
 ```

-Change to this repositories directory
+Change to this repository's directory
 `cd ASM_AutoGenerator/`

 Move the script to your assembly file's directory